dsaam94/knime-python-TSA/README.md

 <br>

-This extension was developed by Ali Asghar Marvi from the evangelism team at [KNIME](https://www.knime.com/ "KNIME").
+This extension was developed by Ali Asghar Marvi & Corey Weisinger from the evangelism team at [KNIME](https://www.knime.com/ "KNIME").
 The project's goal is to utilize the bundled Python packages shipped with KNIME, harness its functionalities, and incorporate it within native KNIME nodes for Time Series Analysis.

 <br>